bigwiv/Biopython-cn/chr18.rst

     records.sort(cmp=lambda x,y: cmp(len(y),len(x)))
     SeqIO.write(records, "sorted_orchids.fasta", "fasta")

-Now that°Øs pretty straight forward - but what happens if you have a very large file and you can°Øt load it all into memory like this?
+Now that‚Äôs pretty straight forward - but what happens if you have a very large file and you can‚Äôt load it all into memory like this?
 For example, you might have some next-generation sequencing reads to sort by length.
 This can be solved using the ``Bio.SeqIO.index()`` function.